 - Duration: ~1 hour

-- Student Version: 30 minutes of presentation, activity, and discussion, followed by a 30-minute coding exercise.
+- Coding Activity Version: 30 minutes of presentation, activity, and discussion, followed by a 30-minute coding exercise.

-- Professional Version: 30 minutes of presentation and interactive discussion, followed by a 30-minute audience engagement activity.
+- Language Activity Version: 30 minutes of presentation and interactive discussion, followed by a 30-minute group exercise using images of different languages.

 - Goal: Participants will gain a foundational understanding of how AI systems like ChatGPT work, including key concepts in Machine Learning, Neural Networks, and Deep Learning.

-- Student Version: Emphasizes hands-on coding to reinforce AI concepts.
+- Coding Activity Version: Emphasizes hands-on coding to reinforce AI training concepts.

 Required Expertise